 Take it easy.
 No, really.

 Some athletes choose to donate on a recovery day or during their off season.
-We recommend that all blood donors avoid strenuous activity such as lifting, pushing, or picking up heavy objects for 24 hours after blood donation.
+We recommend that all blood donors avoid strenuous activity such as lifting, pushing, or picking up heavy objects for the rest of the day after donating.
 This helps prevent feeling faint or light-headed, and helps prevent the puncture site from re-bleeding.
 We therefore recommend you do not schedule a blood donation the same day as a vigorous practice or competition.
 If you must practice after your donation, take it easy and drink plenty of fluids.

 Prior to your donation, you will receive a health screening that includes checking your blood pressure, pulse, temperature, and hemoglobin levels.
 Donating blood generally takes an hour from arrival to departure—you can save lives and give back to your community with zero financial cost and just an hour out of your day!

 How else can I help?

 Some athletes may consider donating platelets to avoid a drop in hemoglobin or a decrease in performance for a period of time after giving blood.
 When you donate platelets instead of whole blood, your red blood cells are returned to your body.
 Learn more about donating platelets.